 The Asian Collections, AGNSW, 2003, pg.176.

-Jackie Menzies (Australia) (Author), The People's Progress 20th Century Chinese Woodcuts, Sydney, 1996, 7 (illus.), 8.
+Jackie Menzies, The People's Progress 20th Century Chinese Woodcuts, Sydney, 1996, 7 (illus.), 8.

-State of the arts, 'The people's progress'., State of the arts Dec 1996-Mar 1997, Dec 1996-Mar 1997, 9.
+State of the arts, 'The people's progress', Sydney, Dec 1996-Mar 1997, 9.

-'The Shanghai School and Modern Painting', The Asian Collections Art Gallery of New South Wales 2003, 2003, 176 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'The Shanghai School and Modern Painting', Sydney, 2003, 176 (colour illus.).